jvxis/nr-tools/README.md

 This code calculates how much on fees you will spend to send an on-chain transaction, considering your available UTXOs

 **Pre-reqs**
-You need Box of Satoshis (BOS) installed
+You need Balance of Satoshis (BOS) installed

 **Usage:**
 1. Just run `python3 onchain-fee-calc.py`